DETAILED ACTION

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Claims 1-11 are rejected under 35 U.S.C.
+Claims 1-4 and 6-11 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to a grouping of abstract ideas without significantly more.
 The claims, as exemplified by independent Claim 1, recite the limitations:

-a game management function of providing data required to play an electronic video game to a terminal device, -certain method of organizing human activity
+a game management means for providing data required to play an electronic video game to a terminal device, -certain method of organizing human activity

-an overall evaluation of the each stat item based on a result of the individual evaluation of the each stat item of each player who has played the electronic video game with the player character or another play character;
+an overall evaluation means for evaluating the each stat item based on a result of the individual evaluation of the each stat item of each player who has played the electronic video game with the player character or another play character;

-wherein the individual evaluation is performed by comparing each stat item of the target player to a threshold value; -certain method of organizing human activity/mental process/mathematical relationship; and
+wherein the individual evaluation means compares each stat item of the target player to a threshold value; -certain method of organizing human activity/mental process/mathematical relationship; and

 wherein the first comparison display control associated each of the various characteristics with a corresponding one of the stat items.